Street Fairy

 Men wanting them for their wives and daughters.

-All wishing me well on my campaign.
+All wishing me well on my makings and campaign.

 "I think it will go some way to healing hurt, as well as raising awareness".